abhsarma/milliways/README.md

 ## Development

-To contribute to this repository please pick an issue, and reference it in the branch name.
+To contribute to this repository please pick an issue, assign it to yourself and reference it in the branch name.
 Once you have solved it, please make a pull request and assign @abhsarma to review the code!

 To watch for changes and continually rebuild the package (this is useful if you're using npm link to test out changes in a project locally):